-Self-encouragement is an important element in our lives and in our practice of the Buddhadharma.
+Self-encouragement helps us in our daily lives and in our practice of the Buddhadharma.
 In this audio teaching given at Riwoche Temple in Toronto, Phakchok Rinpoche relates personal examples of how he encourages himself.
 He explains that when he wakes in the morning, he reflects on the previous day or week.
 He thinks about what he did well and acknowledges where he made mistakes.
-It is important to understand that he does not judge himself.
-Instead, he suggests we engage in an exercise in self-encouragement: setting our intentions and motivation in a positive way.
-Judging our past behavior harshly or being too self-critical is not a helpful step.

 If we dwell on our bad behavior and worry about all of our mistakes, how can that help us?
 That type of process, Rinpoche notes, wastes our precious time.
 That is not the way to move forward.
 We can become stuck.
 And the funny thing is that we are stuck in our own minds!